I am the wave, he is the mountain.

 This time, the ground wasn’t shaking.
 He is safe.

-“I can’t kiss you.”
-I explained early on because my self-control likes to play tricks on me, and because I valued our Story.
-I wanted to protect us from my slutty self.
+“I can’t kiss you yet.”
+I explained early on because my self-control liked to play tricks on me, and because I valued our Story.
 “I won’t be able to stop.”
-No man has looked so sad.

 “I love you, too,” he replied on December twelfth.

-Waves, rumbling and rolling, kept me untethered; and shame whispered those shitty little lies, if you fuck this up, he’ll leave.
+Waves, rumbling and rolling, kept me untethered; and shame whispered those shitty little lies, if you mess this up, he’ll leave.
 It’ll all vanish.

 “Will you marry me?”
 He asked four months later in a hot tub in Breckenridge.
 His hair was so big, how could I say no?
 Spencer was there, too, in the water, with all our friends.